namanj13/Job-portal/README.md

 ```

 🚀 Usage Guide
-Register as a job seeker or employer
+1. Register as a job seeker or employer

-Browse jobs with filters by industry, location, or type
+2. Browse jobs with filters by industry, location, or type

-Apply to jobs or post new openings
+3. Apply to jobs or post new openings

-Employers can manage applications via their dashboard
+4. Employers can manage applications via their dashboard

+## 🛠️ How It Works

+**Client-Side (Frontend):** Developed with **React.js**, the frontend delivers a smooth, real-time interface for users to explore jobs, manage profiles, and submit applications.
+**Server-Side (Backend):** The backend is built using **Node.js** and **Express.js**, which handles API routing, user sessions, job CRUD operations, and form submissions.
+**Data Storage (Database):** All user details, job postings, and application data are stored securely in a **MongoDB** database, with **Mongoose** used for object modeling and queries.

 🤝 Contributions
 Have suggestions or want to improve this project?
 You're welcome to:
      Fork the repo
      Open issues
      Submit pull requests

 Collaboration is highly encouraged!